-Tall and creamy pumpkin cheesecake with a graham cracker crust.
+Tall and creamy Pumpkin Cheesecake!
+With a bourbon splashed pumpkin cream cheese filling and a pecan graham cracker crust.

 - 1 cup pecans